Xinjiang 61st Regiment Farm fire: Fire

 At 21:30, the movie started.
 Firecrackers were lit by children several times inside the hall during the movie-showing.
 The staff made announcements twice threatening to suspend the movie-showing should there be any more firecrackers.

-At 23:15, minutes before the movie ended, at the iconic closing scene when a Chinese and a North Korean soldier hugged, several children climbed and seated on the slope of the pile of Mao Zedong's mourning wreaths.
+At 23:15, minutes before the movie ended, at the iconic closing scene when a Chinese and a North Korean soldier hugged, several children climbed and sat on the slope of the pile of Mao Zedong's mourning wreaths.
 A 12-year-old boy (grade 6), Zhao Guanghui, lit a "burrowing rat" (地老鼠), a spinning top-like firecracker.
 It curved and spun into the wreaths, setting it on fire.

 Children who had noticed the fire attempted to alert adult audience members, but the warnings were ignored by the adults, including the regiment's attending leaders, since they wanted to enjoy the first proper new year without disruptions, believing that the children were playing a harmless prank.
 Other adults who saw the fire believed that it would not spread beyond the wreath pile.
 Within a few minutes, wires mounted on the roof caught fire and spread dense smoke.
 The burning wooden panels and asphalt started falling off the roof.